Bram Verstockt, MD Phd

 Gastroenterology

-Bram Verstockt is assistant professor at KU Leuven (Leuven, Belgium) and staff member of the Department of Gastroenterology and Hepatology at the University Hospitals Leuven since 2021.
-Within our unit, Bram is responsible for the multidisciplinary clinic with our colorectal surgeons and the implementation of intestinal ultrasound for patients with inflammatory bowel diseases.
+Bram Verstockt, MD, PhD, is a principal investigator and assistant professor at KU Leuven, and a staff member of the IBD team within the Department of Gastroenterology and Hepatology at University Hospitals Leuven since 2021.
+He provides comprehensive care for patients with inflammatory bowel diseases (IBD), leads the multidisciplinary IBD clinic in close collaboration with the colorectal surgeons and the entire IBD team, and drives the implementation of intestinal ultrasound (IUS) within the Leuven IBD unit.

-In 2015, he partially interrupted his GI residency start his PhD with support of the Flemish Foundation for Scientific Research (FWO) ‘Predicting outcome in inflammatory bowel diseases, a multi-omics approach – Creating opportunities for personalised medicine’.
-During the first year of his PhD, he worked at the University of Cambridge and Addenbrooke’s Hospital (Cambridge, United Kingdom), in the lab of professor Kenneth Smith in collaboration with dr. James Lee.
+In 2015, he temporarily interrupted his clinical training to pursue a PhD, supported by the Flemish Foundation for Scientific Research (FWO), entitled “Predicting outcome in inflammatory bowel diseases: a multi-omics approach – creating opportunities for personalised medicine”, which he successfully defended in 2019.
+As part of his doctoral training, he spent a research period at University of Cambridge and Addenbrooke’s Hospital, working in the laboratory of Professor Kenneth Smith in collaboration with Dr. James Lee.

 Vorige